This article explains how to set up (configure) and run a workflow using inputs from a table.

-Beside the blue "Select Data" button you should see the data you have selected.
+Beside the blue "Select Data" button, you should see the data you selected.
 Click the appropriate tab below to see a screenshot of what to expect.

 If your workflow runs on a single entity (or several single entities), your form will look like this when you've selected the data.

-Note that if you run on more than one data file, Terra will create a set of those particular entities by default.
-It will name the set "workflow-name" + "run date".
-To give the set a more meaningful name, you must start your analysis from the workflow configuration card.
+Note: If you run on more than one data file, Terra creates a set of those particular entities by default.
+It names the set "workflow-name" + "run date".
+To give the set a more meaningful name, start your analysis from the workflow configuration card.

-If your workflow runs on single entities and you are running a set of single entities, the root entity type is still the single entity.
+If your workflow runs on single entities and you run a set of single entities, the root entity type is still the single entity.
 Terra will submit as many jobs as there are members in the set to run in parallel.
 Your form will look like this.

 If the workflow accepts an array (set) of entities as input, the root entity type is entity_set.
 In the screenshot below, the workflow is running one job on an array of entities defined in the

-If you are running a somatic workflow, the (typical) root entity type is
+If you run a somatic workflow, the (typical) root entity type is

 pair.
 In the screenshot below, Terra will run two tumor/normal pairs workflows in parallel and will create a